flakey-bit/flakey-bit.github.io/_posts/2022-12-05-the-dangers-of-scrutinising-code-coverage.md

 ## Introduction

-Recently, a proposal was put forward at my organisation that
+Recently, I heard a proposal at a software company:
 * All teams **must** report on code (line/branch) coverage in SPAs (web applications) we build
 * Teams (ideally) **should** set a coverage threshold level and fail builds when it drops below the threshold.